 15. Various spots around Kowloon

 Even though HK has many tall skyscrapers, there are many places in Hong Kong where you can catch the golden hour.

 I’ve been collecting various photos of HK sunset and found some of the best photos to be in Kowloon.

-From left to right: the first photo was taken in Argyle Street and Nathan Road in Mong Kok (see location).
-The middle photo was taken further down Nathan Road near Pitt Street in Yau Ma Tei (see location).
-And the last photo was taken while I was standing in the middle of Nathan Road while waiting for the light to turn green.
-It was near Jordan Road (see location).
+From left to right: the first photo was taken on Argyle Street and Nathan Road in Mong Kok.
+The middle photo was taken further down Nathan Road near Pitt Street in Yau Ma Tei.
+And the last photo was taken while I stood in the middle of Nathan Road, waiting for the light to turn green.
+It was near Jordan Road.

 The moral of the story is that you can see the sunset in HK just about anywhere.
 All you have to do is to look!

 These are a few of my favourite places to watch the sunset in Hong Kong.
 There are more!
 And I will update the list as I visit new sunset spots.

 Which place will you go see the sunset in HK?
 Or if you have any suggestions on where I should go, leave a comment below!